ParInsights/Apache-Spark-Hadoop-/README.md

 # Apache-Spark & Hadoop Reference and Notebook.
 Repository of notebooks and references from using or for Apache Spark and Hadoop Python.

 Using Python with Apache Hadoop- we are able to  store, process, and analyze incredibly large data sets.
 Hadoop has become the standard in distributed data processing, but has mostly required Java in the past.
-Today, there are a numerous open source projects that support Hadoop in Python and this tutorial will show students how to use them.